-Bypass the input of the LT8333 circuit with a ceramic capacitor of X7R or X5R type placed as close as possible to the $V{IN}$ and GND pins.
-Y5V types should not be used due to poor performance over temperature and applied voltage.
-A $4.7\mu F$ to $10\mu F$ ceramic capacitor is adequate to bypass the LT8333 and will easily handle the ripple current.
+Bypass the input of the LT8334 circuit with a ceramic capacitor of X7R or X5R type placed as close as possible to the V{IN} and GND pins.
+Y5V types have poor performance over temperature and applied voltage and should not be used.
+A 4.7 μ F to 10 μ F ceramic capacitor is adequate to bypass the LT8334 and will easily handle the ripple current.
 If the input power source has high impedance, or there is significant inductance due to long wires or cables, additional bulk capacitance may be necessary.
 This can be provided with a low performance electrolytic capacitor.

-A precaution regarding the ceramic input capacitor concerns the maximum input voltage rating of the LT8333.
+A precaution regarding the ceramic input capacitor concerns the maximum input voltage rating of the LT8334.
 A ceramic input capacitor combined with trace or cable inductance forms a high quality (under damped) tank circuit.
-If the LT8333 circuit is plugged into a live supply, the input voltage can ring to twice its nominal value, possibly exceeding the LT8333's voltage rating.
+If the LT8334 circuit is plugged into a live supply, the input voltage can ring to twice its nominal value, possibly exceeding the LT8334's voltage rating.
 This situation is easily avoided (see Application Note 88).